-WXYC 89.3 FM is the non-commercial student-run radio station of the University of North Carolina at Chapel Hill.
-We broadcast at 1100 watts from the student union on the UNC campus, 24 hours a day, 365 days a year.
+WXYC 89.3 FM is the non-commercial, student-run radio station of UNC Chapel Hill, broadcasting at 1100 watts from the student union on campus, 24 hours a day, 365 days a year.
 Our coverage area encompasses approximately 900 square miles in and around Chapel Hill, Durham, Pittsboro, Apex, and parts of Raleigh.

-A word about WXYC’s brand of freeform radio: our mission is to illustrate the relationships between seemingly disparate types of music.
+Our mission is to illustrate the relationships to illustrate the relationships between seemingly disparate types of music.
 We believe that our free-format is the best way to accomplish this mission.
 Our disc jockeys harness the almighty power of the segue to draw musical linkages across time, culture, and pure sound.
 For example, you might be humming along to the chorus of your favorite Jay-Z monster, only to hear it followed by the very Bobby “Blue” Bland mega-hit from the ’70s from which the sample was lifted.
 Or in a more conceptual segue, a cut with a “bedroom vibe” off of jazz trumpeter Dave Douglas’s new disc might successfully follow up a Stevie Wonder slow-jam because they share the same mood.
 A WXYC segue is a nod to the mutual inspirations that musical creations of dissimilar origins possess.
 Listen in and see if this author’s conception doesn’t make sense.

 –Jason Perlmutter, Former Station Manager

 The station is staffed by approximately 150 UNC students and alumni who perform both on-air DJ shifts and administrative functions.
-Only current students are hired as DJs, but once hired DJs are permitted to remain on-staff indefinitely.
+Only current students are hired as DJs, but once hired Djs are permitted to remain on staff indefinitely.
 The staff is about two-thirds current students and one-third alumni.
-Click here for our current DJ schedule.
+Once a DJ, always a DJ.